kubideh/kubectl-sql-query/README.md

 # kubectl-sql
-An true SQL enhancement for kubectl
+A true SQL enhancement for kubectl